co2meter-org/cm12-iot-demo/README.md

 To quickly start programming your CO2Meter IoT DevKit, we have provided 3 different Arduino programs for each of the sensors available, the Senseair S11 and CozIR LP2 Blink.
 To get started, you will need to download the [Arduino IDE](https://www.arduino.cc/en/main/software), then run and install the IDE, if you haven't already.

 You then need to install the ESP32 boards in the Board Manager:
-> If you have a Windows PC, continue, if you have MacOS you can [skip to the Mac Section here](#mac)
+> If you have a Windows PC, continue, if you have MacOS you can [skip to the Mac Section here](#macOS)
 #### Windows:
 Click File->Preferences

 ![open preferences](assets/arduino-ide-open-preferences.png)

-Then enter the url:
+Then enter the url below into section labeled "Additional Boards Manager URLs:"
 ```
 https://dl.espressif.com/dl/package_esp32_index.json
 ```
-into Additional Boards Manager URLs Text Box

 ![preferences](assets/preferences.png)